Creating custom language plugins

 type MergerNode = MergerCodeNode | MergerExportNode

-In addition to defining MergerCodeNode
+In addition to defining MergerCodeNode and MergerExportNode, we also define

-.
+a union type MergerNode.
 When Wrattler invokes our language plugin to do some

 work on a graph node, it will always pass us only the nodes that our language

-plugin created, so we can cast them to MergerNode
+plugin created, so we can cast them to MergerNode and then use switch to

 determine which of the two kinds of nodes are we working with.

-The revised binding operation creates a MergerNode
+The revised binding operation creates a MergerNode in the same way as before.

 Unlike before, if the user specifies output name and selects at least one input

-data frame, then we also return a new MergerExportNode
+data frame, then we also return a new MergerExportNode:

 bind: async (context: Langs.BindingContext, block: Langs.Block) :